First responders to be honored at Helena dinner - Shelby County Reporter

 “It has been really great to see our community of restaurants step up and sign up to help out in some way,” Hulsey explained.
 “We have had 100 percent of the dinner already donated from Home Plate Cooking, Chick-fil-A and Golden Rule.
 The response has been incredible.”

-The organization is currently taking donations for those who would like to contribute to the event.
+The organization is currently taking donations from those who would like to contribute to the event.
 This can be done by mailing a check to 1709 Fieldstone Circle made out to Putting First Responders First.
 Monetary donations can also be made at Avadian Credit Union by making a deposit into the organization’s account.

 All donations will be used to fund the dinner and for prizes that will be given away to the first responders.